-For intellectual property products, the nonbenchmark-year estimates for purchased software are based on receipts data from the Census Bureau's service annual survey, and the estimates of own-account software are primarily based on BLS data on employment and wages.
-In general, the nonbenchmark-year estimates for R&D are based on NSF survey data, and the estimates for entertainment originals are primarily based on revenue data from the service annual survey.
+For intellectual property products, the nonbenchmark-year estimates for purchased software are based on receipts data from the Census Bureau's Service Annual Survey (SAS), and the estimates of own-account software are primarily based on BLS data on employment and wages.
+The nonbenchmark-year estimates for R&D are based on NSF survey data and SAS receipts data, and the estimates for entertainment originals are primarily based on SAS revenue data.
 (For more information on the estimates for intellectual property products, see the technical note at the end of this chapter.)

-The current-dollar quarterly estimates-that is, the estimates for the quarters that have not yet been subject to an annual update-for most categories of structures are prepared by extrapolation, using the same data sources as those used for the nonbenchmark-year estimates.
+The seasonally adjusted current-dollar quarterly estimates-that is, the estimates for the quarters that have not yet been subject to an annual update-for most categories of structures are prepared by extrapolation, using the same data sources as those used for the nonbenchmark-year estimates.
 For net purchases of used structures, the current quarterly estimates are based on judgmental trends.
 For petroleum and natural gas exploration and drilling, the quantity estimates for the current quarter are prepared first by extrapolating the quantity annual series using indicator series; these estimates are then converted (reflated) to current-dollar values using quarterly price indexes.